panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 myObject.myMethod([1, 2, 3]); // logs "myObject" 3 times
 ```

-`callback` arrow function has `this` value determined lexically, or it equals to the execution context of the outer function `myMethod`.
+`callback` arrow function has `this` value determined lexically, in other words, `this` equals to the execution context of the outer function `myMethod`.

 `this` bound lexically is one of the great features of arrow functions.
-It doesn't change `this` value, thus you can easily access `this` value of the outer function in callbacks.

 ## 2. Constructors

 ## 2.1 Regular function

-As seen in the previous section, the regular function can easily serve as a constructor for instances.
+As seen in the previous section, the regular function can easily constructor objects.

 For example, the following function creates instances of a car: